The Very Best Diet for Cats, According to Vets

 Buy food in smaller quantities

 Those 30 and 40-pound bags of dry kibble, or entire flats of cat food, may be enticing budget-wise, but they’re really intended for homes with multiple kitties.
 Aim for buying in quantities that can be used up in less than a month’s time, and ideally within three weeks.
+Find out the things you do that your cat secretly hates.

 When and how you feed your cat matters